berkeakturk1/Project-Open-Sea/README.md

 ## Getting Started

+1.Switch to Berke Branch
-1. Clone the repository.
+2. Clone the repository.
-2. Open in the correct Unity version.
+3. Open in the correct Unity version.
-3. Install any required Unity packages.
+4. Install any required Unity packages.
-4. Open the `Main` scene and press **Play**.
+5. Open the `Main` scene and press **Play**.

 ## Build & Run